sanjayapanigrahi/chef-poc-localsetup/README.md

 ## Generate Cookbook and upload it to Chef Server
 As our goal is to install Load Balancer and Apache Web Application we need to write recipe.

-- To generate a cookbook we can use following command:
+To generate a cookbook we can use following command:

     ```
     chef generate cookbook cookbooks/install-lb-haproxy
     ```
     ```
     chef generate cookbook cookbooks/install-app-apache2
     ```
--  to upload it we can use
+To upload it we can use

     ```
     knife upload cookbooks/<cookbook name>
     ```

 ## Add recipe to a  node as runlist and execution from node
 - We need to add a specific recipe(s) to a node to process the task.
 By using following command we can add the recipe to the run list.

     ```
     knife node run_list add lb1 recipe[install-lb-haproxy]
     ```
 - Upon succesfull addition of recipe as run list for a node we can login to the nodes and installation can be process autmaticly by using below command.

     ```
     sudo chef-client
     ```